Learning Koopman Models From Data Under General Noise Conditions: Identification approach

 \subsection{Model estimation via multiple shooting and subspace encoding}

 To overcome problem (ii), we truncate the $\ell_2$ prediction loss \eqref{eq:cost_initial_function} to a horizon of length $T$ and we divide the data into subsections on which the truncated prediction loss is calculated, giving a so called \emph{multiple shooting} form of the optimization problem.
-This approach reduces the computational cost and improves numerical stability \cite{Ribeiro}.
+This approach reduces the computational cost and improves numerical stability \cite{Ribeiro}\revtwo{, and contains \emph{single shooting} (corresponding to the minimization of \eqref{eq:cost_initial_function}) as a special case}.
 Accordingly, the prediction loss is reformulated as:

 with $N_\mathrm{sec}=(N-T-n+1)T$.
 Here, the notation $(|)$ is introduced to make the distinction $(\text{current time index }|\text{ start index})$ of variables associated with a given section of the data.
-Note that chopping up the cost function to $T$-length sections would require the introduction of the initial condition of $\hat{z}_{k|k}$ as an optimization variable, which would tremendously increase the number of optimization variables, potentially losing any computational benefit of the multiple-shooting-based reformulation.
+Note that chopping up the cost function to $T$-length sections would require the introduction of the initial condition $\hat{z}_{k|k}$ as an optimization variable, which would tremendously increase the number of optimization variables, potentially losing any computational benefit of the multiple-shooting-based reformulation.
 To avoid this, the previously introduced subspace encoder is used

 with $\eta\in\Upsilon\subseteq\mathbb{R}^{n_\eta}$, corresponding to a general ANN parameterization of $\bar\Pi^\eta_{\mathrm{z},n}$ under $n$ number of lags.

 Now we can co-estimate the encoder $\bar \Pi^\eta_{\mathrm{z},n}$ together with the parameterized ~matrices $(A_\theta,C_\theta)$ and matrix functions $(B_\theta,K_\theta)$ of the Koopman model.
 Fig.~\ref{fig:encoder_structure} shows the resulting network structure.
 Note that the computational cost of \eqref{eq:prediction_loss_final} can be further reduced by using a batched formulation, which allows to compute the cost of each section in parallel, independent from each other.
 This is achieved by only summing over a subset of the sections, which can also partially overlap.
 The reformulated batch cost function is: